appaandbuki/meet/README.md

     Scenario 1: Show a chart with the number of upcoming events in each city Given a number of events have been listed for each city When a user selects a particular city
-        Then they will see a chat displaying the number of events per city
+        Then they will see a chart displaying the number of events per city

 ## User Stories